 Give your kid a beginner’s lesson on investment

-This may not be an ideal age for learning about investment techniques but you can at least acquaintance your kid with what investment is all about.
-If you are thinking about how you can grow a knack in him/her about investment as he/she is so small now, apply some simple formulas.
+This may not be an ideal age for learning about investment techniques but you can at least acquaint your kid with what investment is all about.
+If you are thinking about how you can grow a knack for him/her investment as he/she is so small now, apply some simple formulas.

 Your kid loves to watch cartoons on TV.
 Just sit with him on the couch and run any business channel.
 Or you can run any YouTube video on investment in the mobile and give him/her a piece of the earphone.

 Your kid will initially complain that some boring stuff is running on the TV or the internet.
 But when he/she becomes habituated with it, these investment things will not make them bored that much.
 Of curiosity, your kid will start asking questions about what is running on the tv or the internet.

 Just answer him/her in simple words.
 It will gradually catch the knack of your kid.

 You can playfully teach him/her about retirement savings like the IRA or 401(k)